LavaToaster/IPS-SteamLoginMethod/README.txt

 Installation:

 Step 1:
-First upload the filers in the upload folder to your forum directory
+First upload the files in the upload folder to your forum directory

 Step 2:
 Go to your ACP and click Log In Management.
 Look at the bottom and install Steam login method by clicking the + Icon to it's side.